Skip to content

 • 1-5% — Acceptable for most traders, but consider reducing risk per trade for extra safety.

 • 5-10% — You're operating with thin margins.
-A bad week could spiral into a blown account.
+A bad week could spiral.

 • 10-25% — Significant danger.
 Reduce risk per trade immediately.